 Jodie currently serves as the Director of Program Research at TeachTown.
 She has been researching and evaluating new and existing educational programs and services in public school settings for the past 17 years.
 Prior to joining TeachTown, Jodie worked at the Cambium Learning Group for 10 years where she developed educational program assessment systems and was co-investigator for “Colleague in the Classroom” and evaluator for “Language Essentials for Teaching Reading and Spelling,” two nationally funded research and development projects.
 She received her doctoral degree in cognitive neuropsychology at the University of Denver and received a postdoctoral fellowship at the University of Colorado Health Sciences Center in cognitive neuroscience.
 She was Principal Investigator of “Analyzing the Language Profile in Fragile X Syndrome and Autism Study,” a nationally funded grant.
 Her career in research psychology has focused on characterizing the cognitive processes that underlie language and social communication behaviors in developmental disorders.

-Jessica currently serves as an Editorial Director for TeachTown.
-Jessica is a certified Speech-Language Pathologist with a Ph.D. specializing in language and literacy development and disorders.
+Jessica Godsey, Ph.D., currently serves as TeachTown’s Senior Editorial Director of Curriculum Development.
+She received her master’s degree in Speech-Language Pathology from The University of Memphis and her Ph.D. from the University of South Carolina.
 Prior to joining TeachTown, Jessica served students with language and literacy disorders in a variety of clinical and school settings.
-She taught courses in language development and disorders and supervised graduate and undergraduate students in a university speech and hearing clinic.
-Jessica also co-authored a reading program for students with dyslexia and speaks frequently about the Science of Reading.
+She also taught courses in language development and disorders and supervised students at Western Michigan University.
+Additionally, Jessica has co-authored a reading program for students with dyslexia and speaks frequently about the Science of Reading.